MarkCButler/lending-club/pages/index.md

 # Analysis and machine learning: LendingClub

 The work is presented in a series of Jupyter notebooks that have been converted to HTML.
-Links to these notebooks are labelled below with the Jupyter icon :simple-jupyter:.
+Links to these notebooks are labelled below with the Jupyter icon :jupyter-colored:.

 ## Exploratory Data Analysis